 Difficult to Clean and Maintain

 Cleaning or performing any regular maintenance on a canister filter can be difficult.
-To clean the inside of the filter, you’ll need to disassemble the entire setup essentially, explains Aquarium Co-op.
+To clean the inside of the filter, you’ll need to disassemble the entire setup essentially.
 There’s also a greater chance of flooding during servicing, so you may get a little wet.
 While a little extra work shouldn’t deter you from using this filter, make sure you’re willing to set aside some extra time before making a purchase.

 Need the Power to Operate